A Financial Education for Kids… Asset or Liability?

 The Opportunity: 90kg of Raw Honey

-Warming raw honey for Flynn’s kids business story
+Warming raw honey for Flynn’s young entrepreneurs business story

 Warming the honey.